schwamg1/schwamg_final_project_data/README.md

 Instructions

 In order to access and use this script, open the "STA145-SCHWAMG.R" file, which has the code for my project.
-In order to access the data, open the "FINAL PROJECT DATA - Sheet1.csv" file.
+In order to access the data, open the "FINAL_PROJECT_DATA.csv" file.

 Data